qoderpurnanand/Swan-Documentation/Systems/100_Baggers/Matrix_Formation/Readme.md

 5. Calculating a Matrix to store the company names according to their Bagger Values and Year wise.
 6. Creating another Matrix to store company count according to their Bagger Values and Year wise.

-the DataFrame is then exported, named as : "Bagger.csv"which is used in further files. the final DataFrame is then exported, named as : "**count.csv**".
+The DataFrame is then exported, named as : "Bagger.csv"which is used in further files.</br>
+The final DataFrame is then exported, named as : "**count.csv**".